Alcheringa (festival)

 Alcheringa, also known as "Alcher", is the annual cultural festival of Indian Institute of Technology (IIT), Guwahati.
 The festival was started in 1996 by a group of students of IIT Guwahati.
 Spread over 3 days and 4 nights, Alcheringa is conducted towards the end of January every year.
-The 27th edition of Alcherninga is going to be held from 02nd February 2023 to 05th February 2023, witnessing 80+ events.
+The 27th edition of Alcheringa was held from 2 February 2023 to 5 February 2023, witnessing 80+ events.

 The festival features one of India's biggest rock band competitions, Rock-o-Phonix.
-The latest edition of Alcheringa was held with limited participation and events pertaining to the ongoing COVID-19 crisis.

 History

 Alcheringa derives its etymology from Australian aboriginal mythology and translates to "The Eternal Dreamtime."